|Nutrition Facts (per serving)|

-- 2 tbsp. cider vinegar
+- 2 tablespoons cider vinegar

-- 1 tbsp. brown sugar
+- 1 tablespoon brown sugar

-- 1 tsp. cinnamon
+- 1 teaspoon cinnamon

-- Preheat oven to 425 F.
+Gather the ingredients.
+Preheat oven to 425 F.

-- Spray a small, shallow roasting pan with nonstick cooking spray.
+Spray a small, shallow roasting pan with nonstick cooking spray.

-- Place pork tenderloins in roasting pan, tucking thin ends under a little to ensure even roasting.
+Place pork tenderloins in roasting pan, tucking thin ends under a little to ensure even roasting.

-- Surround with apple slices and sprinkle with cranberries.
+Surround with apple slices and sprinkle with cranberries.

-- Add apple cider and cider vinegar, then sprinkle sugar and cinnamon on top of pork.
+Add apple cider and cider vinegar, then sprinkle sugar and cinnamon on top of pork.